 Very Poor Grasp of Buyer’s Journey and the Zero Moment of Truth (Ignorance)

-Many times, people that are new to this also have a very poor grasp on their buyer's journey.
+People who are new to this often have a very poor grasp of their buyer's journey.

 They're not thinking through just how much things have changed with the Zero Moment of Truth (ZMOT).

 The whole idea of what Google has termed “ZMOT” is understanding that people are so much more empowered today -- between search engines, social media, and mobile devices -- that they are doing crazy amounts of research before they ever get to you.

 And you have a choice.
 Your company can be relevant in that first 70% of the buyer's journey that's happening before they get to you.
 Or your company can be invisible and pretend like it's still the 1990s.

 Again, this is a case where that ignorance and arrogance have to be tackled.
 Otherwise, you are putting the cart before the horse by getting HubSpot before you have thought through these things.

 Using HubSpot to Cold Call, Cold Email, Interrupt, and Harass Prospects

 People often subscribe to HubSpot Professional or HubSpot Enterprise because they think it's cheaper than hiring an internal person or partnering with a company that’s already got this expertise.

 Suppose you're thinking that you're going to use HubSpot marketing the way you've always addressed your Internet marketing -- harassing and interrupting prospects.
 In that case, this will be a massive contextual failure on your part with inbound marketing and inbound sales.